dpetzold/terraform-aws-zappa/README.md

 $ aws ec2 describe-vpcs
 ```

-Copy the files in the example to a location for editing:
+Copy the files in the examples to a location for editing:

 ```
-mkdir <yourproject>/terraform
+mkdir -p <yourproject>/terraform/vpc
+cp -R examples/vpc/simple/* <yourproject>/terraform/vpc
-cp -R example/* <yourproject>/terraform
+cp -R examples/cloudfront <yourproject>/terraform
 ```

 > This module assumes you are using a Route53 hosted zone for DNS.
 If you are not